LucasAschenbach/vscode-unicode-math/README.md

 ## Installation

-Search for **“Unicode Math Symbols** in the VS Code Marketplace or install manually:
+Search for **“Unicode Math Symbols”** in the VS Code Marketplace or install manually:

 ```bash
 code --install-extension your-name.unicode-math-symbols